ivancuric/js-perf/README.md

 JavaScript is not pre-compiled.
 It arrives (via a relatively slow network) as readable code in your browser which is, for all intents and purposes, the "OS" for your JS program.

 That code first needs to be parsed, that is, read and turned into an computer-indexable structure that can be used for compiling.
-It then gets compiled into bytecode and finally machine code, before it can be executed by your device.
+It then gets compiled into bytecode and finally machine code, before it can be executed by your device / browser.

-So there's all this work that needs to be done beforehand.
-How much does it
+So there's all this work that needs to be done before your JS starts working.
+It usually
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY5MzQxMTI2MywzNTIyMzU1OTMsLTc2OT
+eyJoaXN0b3J5IjpbLTM2MzQzMTMyNCwzNTIyMzU1OTMsLTc2OT
 UxNTQyXX0=
 -->